crd230/crd230.github.io/lab1.md

 The code `group_by(mhisp)` separates the neighborhoods by the categories of *mhisp* (Majority, Not Majority - there are two tracts with missing values).
 We then used `summarize()` to count the number of neighborhoods that are Majority and Not Majority.
 The function to get a count is `n()`, and we saved this count in a variable named *n*.

-Next, we used `mutate()` on this table to get the proportion of all neighborhoods by Majority Hispanic designation.
-The code sum(n) adds the values of n.
+Next, we used `mutate()` on this table to get the proportion of neighborhoods by Majority Hispanic designation.
+The code `sum(n)` adds the values of n.
 We then divide the value of each *n* by this sum.
 That yields the final frequency table.

-We can add city to the group_by() function to disaggregate by County.
+We can add city to the `group_by()` function to disaggregate by County.
 Let's remove tracts with a missing value for *mhisp* using the `filter()` command

 ```r